cafjs/caf_presentations/intro/slides.md

 <!-- .element: class="plain" style="float: right" width="50%" -->

 * **Make believe** the device
-  * is always ON,
+  * is always ON
-  * a few milliseconds away,
+  * a few milliseconds away
-  * ready to negotiate,
+  * ready to negotiate
-  * inform,
+  * inform
-  * or react to an event.
+  * or react to an event
 * Aggressive power saving
   * Standalone wearables
 * Low-latency interactions